worldcoin/developer-portal/README.md

 ## 🧑‍💻 Developing Locally

-The Developer Portal uses several external services to operate.
-Credentials for each of these services can be placed in the [.env.test](./web/.env.test) or .env.local file.
-These include:
+The Developer Portal uses some external services to operate.
+You do **not** need all credentials to be set for the Dev Portal to work.
+The credentials you need depends on which services you are running locally.
+Here are the list of external credentials you will need.

 - [Alchemy API](https://docs.alchemy.com/reference/api-overview)
 - [Worldcoin Signup Sequencer](https://github.com/worldcoin/signup-sequencer)